 Receptive females demonstrate interest by mouthing the substrate around the nest, and when ready to spawn both male and female darken in body colour.
 Eggs and spawn are deposited in several batches and guarded by the male, sometimes assisted by the female.
 In large aquaria multiple pairs may spawn simultaneously.

 The eggs hatch in 2-3 days with fry free-swimming by the fifth.
-At this point it’s best to siphon them into smaller sponge-filtered set-ups.
-Several meals of Artemia nauplii/microworm and water changes of ~10% tank volume are required daily.
+At this point it is considered best practice to siphon them into smaller, sponge-filtered, set-ups.
+Several meals of Artemia nauplii, microworm, or equivalent, and water changes of ~10% tank volume are required daily.

-The fry become increasingly cannibalistic as they grow so should be moved to progressively larger aquaria in batches of similar size.
-Think carefully before taking on such a project, however, as you could end up with 1000+ young piranhas with very little sell-on value.
+The fry become increasingly cannibalistic as they grow so should be moved to progressively larger aquaria in batches of similarly-sized individuals.
+Think carefully before taking on such a project, however, as you could end up with 1000+ young fish with very little sell-on value.

-Famed as a rapacious predator capable of rapidly stripping flesh from bone and a danger to any animal entering its native waters P. nattereri is among the most notorious freshwater fishes in the world.
+Famed as a rapacious predator capable of rapidly stripping flesh from bone and a danger to any animal entering its native waters, P. nattereri is among the most notorious freshwater fishes in the world.
 As a result, displays featuring this “bloodthirsty” creature are found in most public aquaria, grisly Hollywood movies have been released, and the species has become popular in the aquarium trade.
 Little of this infamy is based on factual evidence, however.

 When Roosevelt arrived at the river the Brazilians had a surprise prepared; a stretch of several hundred yards had been netted off and for a number of weeks fishermen had been catching hundreds of adult piranhas and isolating them there.
-They told the president that he and his men shouldn’t enter the water as they would be eaten alive by vicious fish.
+They told the president that he and his men should refrain from entering the water as they would be eaten alive by vicious fish.
 Naturally this news was met with scepticism, so a cow, variously quoted as being “sick”, “old” and “in season” was introduced.
-Some even say its udders had been sliced open.
-This caused a spectacular feeding frenzy among the trapped, starving piranhas and newspapers were filled with stories of terrifying, flesh-eating fishes, but there remains not a single record of wild piranhas killing a human being.
+Some even say that its udders had been sliced open.
+This caused a spectacular feeding frenzy among the trapped, starving piranhas, and newspapers were filled with stories of terrifying, flesh-eating fishes, but there remains not a single record of wild piranhas killing a human being.

-In terms of ‘true’ piranhas most modern workers continue to follow the nomenclatural system proposed by Fink (1993) in which there exist only three species; Pygocentrus piraya (Cuvier, 1819), P. cariba (Humboldt, 1821) and P. nattereri.
-While the identities of the first two remain in little doubt Fink was unable to accurately diagnose P. nattereri, and it remains uncertain whether the species represents a single evolutionary lineage or not.
-There is also the enigmatic P. palometa Valenciennes 1850, described from the Río Orinoco and still listed as valid by some sources and occasionally appears on trade lists, but it is generally regarded a nomen dubium despite the occasional appearance on trade lists.
+In terms of the genus Pygocentrus, most modern workers continue to follow the nomenclatural system proposed by Fink (1993) in which there exist three species; Pygocentrus piraya (Cuvier, 1819), P. cariba (Humboldt, 1821), and P. nattereri.
+While the identities of the first two remain in little doubt, Fink was unable to accurately diagnose P. nattereri, and it remains uncertain whether the species represents a single evolutionary lineage or not.
+P. palometa Valenciennes 1850 was described from the Río Orinoco and is still listed as valid by some sources and occasionally appears on trade lists, but it is generally regarded as a nomen dubium.

 Morphology and patterning in adults can vary in terms of head and body shape, presence or absence of dark spots or reticulated markings on the flanks and fin pigmentation.

 Such differences have led to some populations being described as distinct species, notably P. altus Gill, 1870 from the Upper Amazon and P. ternetzi Steindachner 1908 from the Río Paraguay.
 Although piranhas continue to be traded under both names, Fink (1993) studied over 100 specimens from different parts of the Amazon and Río Paraguay drainages and was unable to find any consistent character (shape, colour pattern, meristic counts) that could be used to define them according to origin.
-Having found all three species non-diagnosable he decided to synonymise P. altus and P. ternetzi with P. nattereri as the latter is the oldest available name for the group.
+Having found all three species non-diagnosable he decided to synonymise P. altus and P. ternetzi with P. nattereri remaining valid since it is the oldest available name.

-Though he admitted himself it was an unsatisfactory best option Fink’s classification is still in place today.
-In a later study (Fink & Zelditch, 1997) differences in body form between ‘northern’ and ‘southern’ populations of P. nattereri were observed but evidence that they represent different species was still insufficient.
+Though he admitted himself it was an unsatisfactory option Fink’s classification is still in place today.
+In a later study (Fink & Zelditch, 1997) differences in body form between ‘northern’ and ‘southern’ populations of P. nattereri were observed, but evidence that they represent different species was still considered insufficient.

 - Kner, R., 1858 - Mathematisch-Naturwissenschaftliche Classe 32(22): 163-168